-Popcorn Art: What Do YOU See in the Popped Kernel?
+What Do YOU See in the Popped Kernel?

 By Chris Dunmire | Posted 5/7/04 | Updated 7/20/23

 There's no wrong way to do popcorn art, so you can totally relax and have fun with this.
 To scope out your options and the pros and cons between doing your art hands-on vs. on the computer, read through the entire project below and use the guidelines and tips to get you started.

-That it's okay to play with your food!
+It's okay to play with your food!
 And if you scan your popcorn into an image editing program, you'll quickly begin thinking of all the other "things" you can possibly scan.
 Be forewarned, scanning in objects for art projects is addictive!

 The NEXT Creative Step…

-What else can you do with popped or un-popped popcorn and art materials? •
+If you liked doing popcorn art, this way, think about what else you can do with popped or un-popped popcorn and art materials. •

-© Chris Dunmire 2004, 2007.
+©2004-2023 Chris Dunmire, Irene Anderson.
 All rights reserved.

 Chris Dunmire (@funmire) is a deeply engaged creative spirit, imaginary being, lover of wit, words, wisdom, and the driving force behind the original award-winning Creativity Portal™ Web site launched in 2000. …